Mary Pirie: Biography

 Pirie was born in Aberdeen on 20 January 1822.
-The house Pirie was born in was Cotton Lodge.
+Pirie was born in Cotton Lodge, Woodside which is now Primrosehill Drive and gardens.
 Her parents were Clementina Anderson and William Pirie, who was a carpet manufacturer.
 She was one of ten children.
-The family moved to Portsoy in 1840, which is where Pirie died on 8 February 1885.
+The family moved to Portsoy in 1840, where Pirie spent the next 45 years of her life and where Pirie eventually died on 8 February 1885.
+Pirie died at age 64 in her house on North High Street in Portsoy which became the Temperance Hotel and is now known as the Boyne Hotel.